< Back

 **The Trinity.
 Fresco, 667 x 317.

 This monumental fresco is one of the most admired and original paintings of the early Renaissance.
 The Crucifixion is set in an illusionistic Renaissance chapel with a coffered barrel vault.
 The perspective is carefully planned, and the fresco is perhaps the earliest surviving painting of the Florentine Renaissance to show a consistent set of orthogonals converging to a vanishing point.
-(The incised lines are most clearly visible on the ribs of the barrel vault.)
+(Masaccio is thought to have inserted a nail at the vanishing point, located under the base of the cross, and attached strings to it to determine how the lines converged.
+The incised lines are most clearly visible on the ribs of the barrel vault.)
 Architectural details – capitals, arches, entablature and roundels – are painted to imitate rose marble.
 The figures are life-size.
 The Virgin and St John stand on either side of the cross, which is supported by God the Father standing behind.
 Two heavily robed donors kneel in prayer in front of the pilasters at the sides.
 They were once thought to be a husband and wife of the Lenzi family (whose tomb, dated 1426, was once visible in the floor in front of the fresco) or of the Cardoni family (the altar having been erected by Fra Lorenzo Cardoni who was prior of the convent between 1422 and 1425); but they may be Berto di Bartolomeo and his wife Sandra (whose descendants are documented as having rights to the altar).
+Various datings have been proposed, but the fresco is now usually regarded as one of Masaccio's most mature works (1427-28).

 When the interior of the church was remodelled by Vasari in 1566-70, he covered the fresco with a large stone altar containing one of his own paintings (the Madonna of the Rosary – now relocated to the Bardi Chapel, second on the right of the apse).
 A small gap was left between the new altar and Masaccio's fresco, effectively preserving the earlier work.
 The fresco was uncovered in the mid-nineteenth century, cut out of the wall, transferred to canvas, and moved in 1860 to the entrance wall of the church.
 The bottom part (representing a skeleton in a tomb with the Latin inscription ‘I was what you are, and what I am you also shall be’) was recovered from whitewash only in 1950-54, when the fresco was restored and returned to its original position.
-Various datings have been proposed, but the fresco is now usually regarded as one of Masaccio’s most mature works (1427-28).
-Unsurprisingly, given its history, it is much damaged and repaired, and the colours are much darker and duller than they would have appeared originally.
+There were subsequent restorations in the early 1960s, 1999-2000 and 2024.
+Unsurprisingly, given its history, the fresco is much damaged and repaired, and the colours are much darker and duller than they would have appeared originally.

 Florence.
 Santa Maria del Carmine.
 Brancacci Chapel.